mborgerson/wiki-export/wiki/NV2A_Vertex_Shader.md

 There are 192 constant registers in two seperate blocks with 96 constants each.
 They can be accessed through the PGRAPH RDI: select=0x17.
 Each constant slot is 4x DWORD, ordered as WZYX.
-Alternatively they can be uploaded through method \[FIXME\], with 4x DWORD, ordered XYZW.
+Alternatively they can be uploaded through PGRAPH method \[FIXME\], with 4x DWORD, ordered XYZW.

 In nvidia vertex programs only 96 constants are normally accessible.
 Microsoft exposed the 96 additional constant registers in D3D shaders